 - 5 medium bananas sliced

-- Melt the chocolate chips with 1 Tbsp butter in a double boiler over simmering water until smooth.
+- Melt the chocolate chips with 1 tablespoon butter in a double boiler over simmering water until smooth.
 Alternately, melt In a microwave safe bowl in the microwave.
 Use the melt function or heat in 20 second increments, stopping to stir each time.
 Repeat until smooth.

 - In a small bowl, whisk together the sugar, cornstarch and salt.
 Whisk beaten yolks into cornstarch-sugar mixture until fully combined.
 The mixture will be thick.

-- Meanwhile, Add half and half and remaining 2 Tbsp butter to a heavy bottomed saucepan.
+- Meanwhile, Add half and half and remaining 2 tablespoon butter to a heavy bottomed saucepan.
 Cook over medium-high heat until the butter has melted and the half and half is hot, don't boil.

 - Whisk the sugar-egg mixture into the half and half then bring to a boil.
 Immediately, lower the temperature to medium to prevent scorching, whisking constantly for 1 minute after thickened.

 - Remove from the heat and whisk in the melted chocolate and vanilla.
 Pour into a glass bowl, and press plastic wrap directly on top of the chocolate custard to prevent a film from forming.
 Chill for 2 hours.